Staying Smart While Getting Around: Traveling to Ethiopia on Business

 Once You Are in the Country

 Addis Ababa features a host of high-end business hotels as well as more modest choices, most of them in close proximity to the business district with its embassies and international headquarters.
 If you decide to venture out a bit, you’ll find a relatively safe travel environment as long as you take the typical precautions when roaming a big city.
-You might want to avoid public places where lots a jewellery is sold as those areas are havens for pick-pockets and other individuals who might be up to no good.
+You might want to avoid public places where lots a jewelry is sold as those areas are havens for pick-pockets and other individuals who might be up to no good.

 If you set out to dig deeper into Ethiopia’s rich history — after all the country is the place where some of the oldest evidence for anatomically modern humans have been found and also features no less than nine UNESCO World Heritage Sites — you should not travel too close to any of the border regions.
 Especially those shared with Eritrea, Sudan, South Sudan, Kenya, as well as Somalia as these are considered highly unstable and dangerous for U.S. citizens.
 You might want to check the State Department’s travel updates for the latest on Ethiopia before you finalize your travel plans.